 If you don't own plates yet, get the size plate you need, and then choose the size of your carrier based on that.

-There's this idea going around that you should size up on your plate carrier--get a larger size than you need in order to give yourself more coverage.
+Don't oversize.
+There's an idea going around that you should size up on your plate carrier - get a larger size than you need in order to give yourself more coverage.

 Don't do that.
 You'll weigh yourself down with extra plate and material.
 Good luck slogging long distances with a burden made for a person of a different size.
 Also, your shooting stance will take you longer to get into, which can have obvious repercussions.